-Join Terri Wagner for an in-depth discussion in this video Why does scope change on a project?, part of Preventing Scope Creep.
+Join Terri Wagner for an in-depth discussion in this video Why does scope change on a project?, part of Project Management: Preventing Scope Creep.

 One of the keys to making the project boundaries or triple constraints work is to have an agreement with your client sponsor on the scope of work to be performed, the cost, and the duration, or time to complete the work.
 For example, let's say that you're tasked with managing a project to replace a printer system for another department.
 You think of this as a small initiative and therefore, you don't document the full scope.
 Then, as you start the project, your client realizes there's much more to the printer system than was initially discussed.